madhavpatel236/PHP-Learnings/day9-10/mysql/mysql.md

 - DELETE FROM table_name WHERE some_column = some_value
 - UPDATE table_name SET col=val WHERE conditions
 - SELECT * FROM table_name LIMIT 10 OFFSET 11
+- SELECT MIN(column_name) FROM table_name WHERE condition;
+- SELECT COUNT(column_name) FROM table_name WHERE condition; // The COUNT() function returns the number of rows that matches a specified criterion.
+- SELECT AVG(column_name) FROM table_name WHERE condition; // The AVG() function returns the average value of a numeric column.
+- SELECT SUM(column_name) FROM table_name WHERE condition; // The SUM() function returns the total sum of a numeric column.

 - prepare(): $prep = $isConnect->prepare("INSERT INTO table_name (col1, col2) VALUES (?, ?)");